Affordable Care Act FAQs

 What is an advanced premium tax credit (APTC)?

 This is a type of federal financial assistance.
 You can use a tax credit to help pay for your medical plan if you qualify.
-You must apply for this assistance through HealthCare.gov or YourHealthIdaho.org to qualify based on household size and income and location before you enroll in a plan.
+You must apply for this assistance through HealthCare.gov or YourHealthIdaho.org.
+Qualification is based on household size, income and location before you enroll in a plan.

 Am I eligible for a tax credit?